Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

 The castle, Creusettes, was built in 1860 by the Lyon industrialist Alfonse Clément-Desormes.
 It is in La Dombes, halfway between Lyon and Geneva.
 The red brick house, covered by a glazed tile roof, has been completely restored to its former glory by renovation.
 Situated near the river Chalaronne, the castle is surrounded by French gardens and animal parks.

 The exhibition was sheltered under a huge marquee.
-We chose a horizontal format with a width of 90 cm (3 feet) to make the entire exhibition completely homogeneous.
+I chose a horizontal format with a width of 90 cm (3 feet) to make the entire exhibition completely homogeneous.
 The community of La Dombes had commissioned this exhibition to be organized in modular grids, in which the spectators could wander at their pleasure.
-This also allowed us to set up a scenography within the aisles and passages.
+This also allowed me to set up a scenography within the aisles and passages.

 Four Years of Work